drenn08/rock-rankers-api/docs/API/put-band.md

 ## `PUT`: update an existing band

 Use the /bands endpoint to update an existing `band` using the `PUT` method.
+Provide all fields, even if unchanged

 ## URL